dappros/bc_geth_node/diagnostics.md

 (replace dppprod.json with your genesis file)

+Note: in some cases we have to manually delete everything inside /data/ folder except /keystore/

 ## MAKING BACKUPS / COPIES OF B/C NODES

 1. Before making a backup / image of BC node, make sure to gracefully stop Geth service so it saves latest state from memory to disk.
 Otherwise you will backup the old state from filesystem.